Own-Data-Privateer/hoardy-web/extension/README.md

 ### <span id="unsigned-xpi"/>Install as an unsigned XPI

-- Make sure your browser [supports installation of unsigned add-ons](https://wiki.mozilla.org/Add-ons/Extension_Signing) (Firefox ESR, Nightly, Developer Edition, and Tor Browser do).
+- Make sure your browser [supports installation of unsigned add-ons](https://wiki.mozilla.org/Add-ons/Extension_Signing) (Firefox ESR, Nightly, Developer Edition, and Tor Browser do, vanilla Firefox and its mobile versions do not).
 - Go to `about:config`, set `xpinstall.signatures.required` to `false`.
 - Go to `about:addons`, click the gear button, select "Install Add-on from File", and select the XPI file in `./extension/dist` directory (or do `File > Open File` from the menu and then select the XPI file, or drag-and-drop the XPI file into the browser window).
 - Then press "Extensions" toolbar button and pin "pWebArc".